tdwg/rs.tdwg.org/html/stds-pages/output/sdd/index.md

 : [Technical specification](https://www.tdwg.org/standards/status-and-categories/#categories%20of%20tdwg%20standards_1)

 Abstract
-: An international XML-based standard for capturing and managing descriptive data for organisms.
+: In taxonomy, descriptive data takes a number of very different forms.
+Natural-language descriptions are semi-structured, semi-formalised descriptions of a taxon (or occasionally of an individual specimen).
+They may be simple, short and written in plain language (if used for a popular field guide), or long, highly formal and using specialised terminology when used in a taxonomic monograph or other treatment.
+Dichotomous keys are specialised identification tools comprising fragments of descriptive data arranged in couplets forming a branching tree.
+Each fragment (lead) comprises a small (occasionally verbose) natural-language description.
+Raw data descriptions usually comprise repeated measurements of parts of individual specimens, and are the basis from which the more abstracted descriptions in natural language and coded descriptions are derived.
+Few taxonomists consistently record and archive their raw data in a standardised format.
+The goal of the SDD standard is to allow capture, transport, caching and archiving of descriptive data in all the forms shown above, using a platform- and application-independent, XML-based international standard.
+Such a standard is crucial to enabling lossless porting of data between existing and future software platforms including identification, data-mining and analysis tools, and federated databases.

 Bibliographic citation
-: Structure of Descriptive Data Subgroup.
+: > Structure of Descriptive Data Subgroup.
 2005.
 Structured Descriptive Data (SDD).
 Biodiversity Information Standards (TDWG) http://www.tdwg.org/standards/116

 ## Parts of the standard